gravitational/workshop/docker.md

 Every layer is a the result of the execution of a command in the Dockerfile.

-**RUN command**
+### RUN command

-The most frequently used command is `RUN`: it executes the command in a container, captures the output and records it as an image layer.
+The most frequently used command is `RUN` as it executes the command in a container, captures the output and records it as an image layer.

 Let's us use existing package managers to compose our images: